 What is the nature vs. nurture?
 Who created the theory?

-The initial use of the Nature vs. Nurture Theory was credited to psychologist Sir Francis Galton in 1869 (Bynum, 2002).
+The initial use of the Nature vs. Nurture theory was credited to psychologist Sir Francis Galton in 1869 (Bynum, 2002).
 However, it is unclear who initially described the impact of genes and biology versus environmental influences.
 Scientists, doctors, researchers, psychologists, behaviorists, and many others have debated these theories since Hippocrates was alive.

-Around 400 B.C.E., Hippocrates described human behaviors as being biological, the result of four different body fluid types called humors.
+Around 400 B.C.E., Hippocrates described human behaviors as being biological, the result of four different body fluid types called the humors.

 - Yellow bile